 Other considerations are the differentiation of acquired long QT syndrome from congenital long QT syndrome.
 In addition, torsade should be differentiated from polymorphic ventricular tachycardia or, rarely, monomorphic ventricular tachycardia.

-Supraventricular tachycardia with aberrant conduction may be confused with torsade.
+Supraventricular tachycardia with aberrant conduction may be confused with torsade, especially when the degree of aberration is variable.
 One clue to the former is that atrial fibrillation may be intermixed with narrower and typical QRS complexes.

-Torsade is an electrocardiographic diagnosis, and obtaining an ECG is mandatory.
+Torsade is an electrocardiographic diagnosis, and obtaining an electrocardiogram (ECG) is mandatory.
 Typical examples are depicted below.

 Frequent ECG monitoring is indicated for patients who are at risk due to chronic conditions or drug therapy.
 When the patient is in sinus rhythm, examine the QT interval.
 Usually, a prolonged QT interval and pathological U waves are present, reflecting abnormal ventricular repolarization.
 The most consistent indicator of QT prolongation is a QT of 0.60 s or longer or a QTc (corrected for heart rate) of 0.45 s or longer.